Formation of first star clusters under the supersonic gas flow -- III. Environmental trends and halo-to-halo scatter in the Pop III IMF: Results

 \subsection{Overview of the halo sample}

 Before analysing the internal properties of clouds and first stars, we first summarise the basic characteristics of our halo sample.
-Figure~\ref{fig:z-Mvir_SV120+18} shows the formation redshift and virial mass of all first-star-forming haloes, colour-coded by the streaming velocity and grouped into the three formation-redshift classes introduced in Paper~II.
+Figure~\ref{fig:z-Mvir_SV120+18} shows the formation redshift and virial mass of all first-star-forming haloes, colour-coded by the streaming velocity and grouped into the three halo classes introduced in \citetalias{Hirano2025FSC2}.

 The haloes cover a wide range of formation redshifts, $z \simeq 15$--$35$, and virial masses, $\Mvir \simeq 10^{6}$--$10^{8}\,\msun$.
 Class {\it High} haloes populate the upper part of the diagram and typically form at $z \gtrsim 25$ with virial masses $\Mvir \gtrsim {\rm a~few}\times10^{6}\,\msun$.
 Class {\it Middle} haloes occupy intermediate redshifts and virial masses, while Class {\it Low} haloes tend to form later, at $z \lesssim 20$, and include a larger fraction of lower-mass systems.